gh-andre/KeePassFont/README.md

       git checkout -b vx-y-z

-* Remove the `.github` directory with the empty GitHub workflow from the main branch.
+* Remove the `.github` directory with the empty GitHub workflow from the main branch and commit the change.
 This will prevent conflicts when the full GitHub workflow is cherry-picked from the previous release branch.
-* Upgrade solution to Visual Studio 2022 and commit changes.
+* Upgrade solution to Visual Studio 2022, remove `UpgradeLog.htm`
+  and commit changes.
 * Retarget all projects to use the .Net Framework v4.8.
 The original .Net v4.0 is no longer installed on GitHub runners.
 Note, however, that very little testing was done with running a mix of original